frkim/GHDemos/README.md

-# GitHub Copilot Demo walkthrough
+# GitHub Copilot Demo Walkthrough

 In this tutorial, we are going to detail all the steps to demonstrate GiHub Copilot with several samples.
-This walkthrough relies on Visual Studio Code and Python programming language because these tools are very popular.
+This walkthrough relies on Visual Studio Code and Python programming language because these tools are very popular among developers, IT engineers, DevOps, and data scientists.

-We will see how GitHub Copilot Chat can help developers as a usefull assistant wihtout leaving the editor and how GitHub Copilot can help by suggesting code snippet during the code authoring.
+We will see how GitHub Copilot Chat can help developers as a useful assistant without leaving the editor and how GitHub Copilot can help by suggesting code snippets during the code authoring.

 ## Prerequisites